opeik/tekken-handbook/Basics/Hit-Ranges-&-Blocking.md

 ---
 layout: default
-title: Hit Ranges
+title: Hit Ranges & Blocking
 parent: Basics
 nav_order: 3
 ---

 {: .no_toc }
-# Hit Ranges
+# Hit Ranges & Blocking

 {% include video.html url-small="AthleticFantasticIvorygull" url-large="EnchantingMajorFowl"
 class="float-right float-figure"
 description="All the hit ranges in Tekken; special mids have a green hit effect instead of yellow like regular mids" %}

-Despite every character having their arsenal of unique attacks, everyone follows the same rules.
+Despite every character having their arsenal of unique attacks, they all follow the same rules.
 Unlike 2D fighting games, Tekken uses four hit
 ranges: high, mid, special mid, and low.
-Since the air-game complexity of 2D fighting games has been removed, having only high and low hit ranges makes defending far too simple.
+Since the air-game complexity of 2D fighting games has been removed, having only high and low hit ranges would make defending far too simple.
 By introducing mids, you have a good reason not to duck since mids are typically quite powerful.

 *Click any video to open it in a new tab*.